 Why do bunnies get all the attention at Easter?
-After all, chickens are the ones that make the Easter eggs.
-Your child will enjoy creating this chicken that will make a fun Easter decoration.
-It's also a great way to honor the chicken.
+After all, chickens are the ones that actually make the Easter eggs.
+Not only will your child will enjoy creating this chicken, it'll also make a fun Easter decoration once it's finished.
+What's more, this craft is a great way to honor the chicken!

 What You Need:

 - Straightened paper clip

 - Ear syringe or eyedropper (optional but nice)

 - Clean bowl